 Aside from bright white walls, a softer color to consider is a light shade of grey that goes with light wooden floors.
 Grey paints come in warm and cool tones.

-Depending on the undertone of your wooden flooring, choose light to medium grey.
+Choose light to medium grey depending on the undertone of your wooden flooring.
 Charcoal grey walls, for example, look stunning with white or grey hardwood flooring.
-If you opt for the same paint color palette for the floor and walls, it is best to choose one or two shades lighter so as not to make the room appear dull or monotonous.
+If you opt for the same paint color palette for the floor and walls, choosing one or two shades lighter is best to not make the room appear dull or monotonous.

 Keep in mind that a room in direct sun exposure will have wall colors appear lighter while a room in northern exposure will have darker walls.